ARTEMIS-TWIN/Docs/docs/survey/03-01-conservator-restorer.md

 [Conservator / Restorer – Google Sheets tab](https://docs.google.com/spreadsheets/d/1ifbaVbV-15UzVqxh6cpbuYBN5vWL3QNB4iis-Lq3_gk/edit?gid=922967408#gid=922967408)

-A total of **29 respondents** identified themselves as **Conservator/Restorer**.
+A total of **29 respondents** identified themselves as a **Conservator/Restorer**.
 The Conservator/Restorer respondents represent a specialised group working primarily with the **material preservation of artworks, artefacts, and built heritage components**.
 They possess strong technical backgrounds and typically operate in contexts where **documentation, diagnostic imaging, and condition assessment** are central to daily practice.
 Their digital engagement reflects the tools and constraints characteristic of hands-on conservation work.

 ## 3.1.1 Digital tools, data practices, and monitoring approaches